Preparing Quantum Backflow States by Large Momentum Transfer: Simulation Results

 \subsection{Probability Flux}

-The total wave function at encountering point is calculated to find the probability flux at its vicinity.
-Fig.\ref{fig: Flux vs. Position 0.6pi} shows an example backflow flux distribution in space for $\Omega \tau=0.6\pi$ as initial splitting pulse.
-Near COM, approximately 1/6 of $J$ is negative.
-Fig.\ref{fig: Flux vs. Position 0.6pi zoom in} outlines the area where evident backflow occurs.
-Another dominant feature of flux distribution is the fast oscillatory pattern.
-This occurs since in Eq.\ref{eq: flux} $J$ includes a sinusoidal term with oscillating frequency $q$, which is related to momentum difference of the two arm.
-For our case, the velocity difference at encounter is $0.079\rm m s^{-1}$. \\
+The total wave function at the encounter point is used to evaluate the probability flux in its vicinity.
+Figure~\ref{fig: Flux vs. Position 0.6pi} shows an example of the spatial backflow profile for an initial splitting pulse with $\Omega\tau=0.6\pi$.
+Near the center of mass, approximately one sixth of the flux is negative.
+Another prominent feature of the flux distribution is its rapid oscillation in space.
+This follows from Eq.~\eqref{eq: flux}, in which $J$ contains an interference term oscillating with wave number $q$, set by the momentum difference between the two arms.
+In the present case, the velocity difference at the encounter point is $0.079\,\mathrm{m\,s^{-1}}$, which leads to the observed rapid spatial oscillations.

-In Fig.\ref{fig: critical density 0.6pi} we show the density for $\ket{\Psi}$ near COM in blue, as well as the critical density in orange, below which quantum backflow may occur.
-Both density curves are normalized by the maximum of $|\Psi|^2$.
-The final state's density has a Gaussian profile with oscillatory pattern.
-The Gaussian shape arises from the ground state of dipole trap, whereas the sinusoidal oscillation originates from the position-dependent exponential in Eq.\ref{eq: total wfc}.
-From Fig.\ref{fig: critical density 0.6pi zoom in}, the maximum of $\rho_{\rm crit}$ is 15.21\%, and near $x_c$ minimum of $|\Psi|^2$ is 0.04\%. \\
+In Fig.~\ref{fig: critical density 0.6pi}, we plot the density profile of $\ket{\Psi}$ near the center of mass in blue, together with the critical density $\rho_{\rm crit}$ in red.
+Both curves are normalized by the maximum value of $|\Psi|^2$.
+The density profile of the final state consists of a Gaussian envelope modulated by oscillations.
+The Gaussian envelope originates from the initial ground-state wave function in the dipole trap, while the oscillatory structure arises from the position-dependent phase factor in Eq.~\eqref{eq:total_wfc}.
+From Fig.~\ref{fig: critical density 0.6pi}, the maximum value of $\rho_{\rm crit}$ is $15.21\%$, while the minimum of $|\Psi|^2$ near $x_c$ is $0.04\%$.